trytouca/trytouca/sdk/cpp/docs/sphinx/api.rst

 Core Library
 ++++++++++++

-`touca/touca.hpp` is the main entry-point to the Touca SDK for C++.
+`touca/touca.hpp` is the main entry-point to the Touca C++ SDK.
+In most cases, it is the only header-file that users need to include in their test tool.
-In most cases, it is the only header-file that users should include in their regression test tool.
-It provides all the functions necessary to configure the client, declare testcases, capture test results, and submit them to the Touca server.
+It provides all the functions necessary to configure capture and submit test results to the Touca server.
 This section documents the API exposed by this header file.

 Configuring the Library
 -----------------------

-.. doxygenfunction:: touca::configure(const std::unordered_map<std::string, std::string> &opts)
+.. doxygenstruct:: touca::ClientOptions
    :project: touca
+   :members:

-.. doxygenfunction:: touca::configure(const std::string &path)
+.. doxygenfunction:: touca::configure(const std::function<void(ClientOptions&)> options = nullptr)
    :project: touca

 .. doxygenfunction:: touca::is_configured